MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/itoa-itow.md

 > [!IMPORTANT]
 > These functions can write past the end of a buffer that is too small.
 To prevent buffer overruns, ensure that *buffer* is large enough to hold the converted digits plus the trailing null-character and a sign character.
 Misuse of these functions can cause serious security issues in your code.

 Because of their potential for security issues, by default, these functions cause deprecation warning [C4996](../../error-messages/compiler-warnings/compiler-warning-level-3-c4996): **This function or variable may be unsafe.
 Consider using** *safe_function* **instead.
 To disable deprecation, use _CRT_SECURE_NO_WARNINGS.** We recommend you change your source code to use the *safe_function* suggested by the warning message.
 The more secure functions do not write more characters than the specified buffer size.
-For more information, see [_itoa_s, _i64toa_s, _ui64toa_s, _itow_s, _i64tow_s, _ui64tow_s](../../c-runtime-library/reference/itoa-s-i64toa-s-ui64toa-s-itow-s-i64tow-s-ui64tow-s.md).
+For more information, see [_itoa_s, _itow_s functions](../../c-runtime-library/reference/itoa-s-itow-s.md).

 To use these functions without the deprecation warning, define the **_CRT_SECURE_NO_WARNINGS** preprocessor macro before including any CRT headers.
 You can do this on the command line in a developer command prompt by adding the **/D_CRT_SECURE_NO_WARNINGS** compiler option to the **cl** command.
-Otherwise, define the macro in your source file.
+Otherwise, define the macro in your source files.
 If you use precompiled headers, define the macro at the top of the precompiled header include file, typically stdafx.h.
 To define the macro in your source code, use a **#define** directive before you include any CRT header, as in this example:

 ```C
 #define _CRT_SECURE_NO_WARNINGS 1